oksanterova/currency-test/README.md

 The page will reload if you make edits.<br />
 You will also see any lint errors in the console.

+Open [http://localhost:4000/graphql](http://localhost:4000/graphql) to access GraphQL playground and test queries.
+Server and client can be shown and edited at the same time thanks to Nodemon and Concurrently.

 ### `yarn test`